 - Tone: What tone do you want to come across?
 Do you want to be bold but not arrogant?
 What about irreverent without being offensive or formal without being stuffy?

-Keeping Your Voice Consistent
+Keeping Your Voice and Brand Identity Consistent

 Once you have your brand voice figured out, now it’s time to use it.
 Just remember that it needs to be used 100% of the time in every type of communication.
 To ensure that you do this well, figure out where your brand voice is most often highlighted and ensure that you have a plan of action for using your voice appropriately.
 Areas to review include:

-- Customer Service Replies: Whether on social media, on your website, or via phone you need to ensure that your brand voice is consistent across all customer replied.
+- Customer Service Replies: Whether on social media, on your website, or via phone, you need to ensure that your brand voice is consistent across all customer replied.

-- Calls to Action: Don’t switch tones with your calls to action no matter if they’re on a landing page or social media.
+- Calls to Action: Don’t switch tones with your calls to action, no matter if they’re on a landing page or social media.
 Every CTA should match your company’s beliefs, goals, and voice.

 - Bios: Every about section is your brand’s chance to define who you are and to showcase your voice.
 Make sure your bios are well-written and use the same messaging everywhere they exist.